DevAggarwal03/uniDAO-edu/README.md

 -  **Transparent Process**: All votes and decisions are recorded on the blockchain, ensuring transparency.

 -  **Student Access**: Students can easily access the selected course curriculums.
-- **Mantle Integration**: Smart Contract is deployed on Mantle sepolia testnet.
+- **Mantle Integration**: Smart Contract is deployed on Edu Chain testnet.